Daniele Polencic

 You already know what happens next.
 Services don't exist, but iptables rules intercept the requests.

-• One of the Pods that belong the Service is selected as the destination.
+• One of the Pods that belong to the Service is selected as the destination.

 3/5

-One of the Pods that belong the Service is selected as the destination.
+One of the Pods that belong to the Service is selected as the destination.

 4/5

-• Any subsequet request from the red Pod reuses the existing open connection.
+• Any subsequent request from the red Pod reuses the existing open connection.

 5/5

-Any subsequet request from the red Pod reuses the existing open connection.
+Any subsequent request from the red Pod reuses the existing open connection.

-So you have now achieved better latency and throughput, but you lost the ability to scale your backend.
+So you have now achieved better latency and throughput but lost the ability to scale your backend.

 Is it fixable?

-Services are a collection of IP addresses and ports — usually called endpoints.
+Services are a collection of IP addresses and ports called endpoints.

 Your app could retrieve the list of endpoints from the Service and decide how to distribute the requests.